-The Security and Privacy Fabric did not integrate the ways in which people and organizations impact Big Data workflow and contribute to the strength or weakness of a Big Data system's security and privacy.
+The Security and Privacy Fabric did not integrate the ways in which people and organizations impact BigData workflow and contribute to the strength or weakness of a Big Data system's security and privacy.

 To communicate across organizations, eXtensible Markup Language (XML)-based solutions should be considered.
-For example, Lenz and Oberweis suggested using an XML variant of Petri nets.
-[42] They point out that, "Due to the fast growth of Internet-based electronic business activities, languages for modeling as well as methods for analyzing and executing distributed business processes are becoming more and more important.
-Efficient inter-organizational business processes in the field of ecommerce require the integration of electronic document interchange and inter-organizational process management." (p.
-243) [42]
+For example, Lenz and Oberweis suggested using an XML variant of Petri nets [40].
+They point out that, "Due to the fast growth of Internet-based electronic business activities, languages for modeling as well as methods for analyzing and executing distributed business processes are becoming require the integration of electronic document interchange and inter-organizational process management[40]." (p.
+243)